jiaruisun98/Unveiling-the-Unobservable-Causal-Inference-on-Multiple-Derived-Outcomes/data/README.md

 `http://fcon_1000.projects.nitrc.org/indi/abide/abide_I.html'.

-Open the website -> find `NYU Langone Medical Center' -> Downloads -> `Phenotypic File'.
+Open the website -> find "NYU Langone Medical Center" -> Downloads -> "Phenotypic File".

 3.In the article, we use the preprocessed image data.